Facelina bostoniensis (Couthouy, 1838)

 It is a very active species that feeds on a wide range of tubular hydrozoans as Tubularia larynx, T. indivisa, Clava multicornis, Clytia johnstoni, Coryne eximia, Dynamena pumila, Obelia geniculata, Eudendrium ramosum.
 It may prey also on polyps of the jellyfish Aurelia aurita, stauromedusae of the gender Lucernaria and even other nudibranchs.
 It lives under stones from the intertidal zone up to 30-40 meters of water, preferably on rocky walls with an abundance of sessile invertebrates.
 The spawn is a flat spiral has several turns with several thousands of white eggs.

 - Bostoniensis.
-Means “of Boston”.
+Means “from Boston”.
 Boston was the largest city in the state of Massachusetts, in the United States, until the founding of Philadelphia.
 Boston was named after Boston, Lincolnshire, England, home of many of the settlers who founded it.

 - Facelina – Latin for “lined face”.